 0. The UE shall be configured with credentials from the Credentials holder e.g. SUPI containing a network-specific identifier and credentials for the key-generating EAP-method used.
 As part of configuration of the credentials, the UE shall also be configured with an indication that the UE shall use MSK for the derivation of KAUSF after the success of the primary authentication.
 The exact procedures used to configure the UE are not specified in the present document.

 It is further assumed that there exists a trust relation between the SNPN and the Credentials holder AAA Server.
 These entities need to be mutually authenticated, and the information transferred on the interface need to be confidentiality, integrity and replay protected.
+When the procedures of this clause are used for onboarding purposes, the term 'credentials' is substituted with 'Default credentials' and the term 'SUPI' is substituted with 'onboarding SUPI'.

 1. The UE shall select the SNPN and initiate UE registration in the SNPN.